 Cumin has been used for more than 5000 years and not just as a spice. the Egyptians used it to flavor their food, yes, but they also used it for mummification purposes!
 Cumin was regarded by the Romans and Greeks as an essential spice.
 Cumin was also believed to promote love and fidelity back in the middle ages and it was given to newlyweds, and to soldiers who were often sent to war with a loaf of freshly baked cumin seed bread.

 The cumin seed obviously spread from ancient Egypt and Rome to the rest of the world.
-You can hardly enjoy a Mexican, Indian or other Middle Eastern dish without the peppery and slightly smoky flavor of cumin.
+You can hardly enjoy Mexican, Indian or other Middle Eastern dishes without the peppery and slightly smoky flavor of cumin.

 But there’s more to this spice than just its taste.

 Cumin seeds are an excellent source of iron and manganese.
 They’re also a good source of magnesium and calcium.
 Cumin aids in digestion and it even has anti-carcinogenic properties—it has been shown to prevent liver and stomach tumors in laboratory tests.

 Who would think that a simple spice could be so good for you?

 Ideas for enjoying cumin